 How to treat cervical bulging disc

 Cervical bulging disc is a condition where the vertebral disc bulges into the spinal canal and compress the nerve.
-Disc bulges usually happen naturally with the aging of a person.
-The disc functions in cushioning the spaces between the cervical vertebrae and the bones protecting the spinal cord in the neck.
+Generally, disc bulges usually happen naturally with the aging of a person.
+In addition, the disc functions in cushioning the spaces between the cervical vertebrae and the bones protecting the spinal cord in the neck.

 If it becomes damaged, it can bulge or herniate to the spinal canal and cause compression on the nerve.

 - Lastly, numbness and tingling sensations that spreads down the neck and into the shoulders and arms.

 - Degenerative disc disease due to smoking and sedentary lifestyle.

 - Natural aging process of a person or wear and tear of the vertebrae and disc

 - Bad posture such as improper standing, sitting and sleeping causes straining of the neck and back